nyu-dh/website/source/funding/grad-fellowships/faq.md

 ## Expectations FAQ

 **Q: What is the timeline for the program?**
   > Applications generally open in December and close in early March.
-The Faculty committee then reviews applications, and decisions are usually announced by mid-April.
+The faculty review panel then evaluates applications, and decisions are typically announced by mid-April.
   >
   > Summer sessions for selected fellows begin early June and run weekly until the beginning of August.
-  > Fellows then present their work at the Digital Humanities Showcase in early October.
+  > Fellows then present their work at the Digital Humanities Showcase in October.

 **Q: What are the project presentations?**
-  > In early October, Fellows present their summer work at the NYU Digital Humanities Showcase.
+  > In October, Fellows present their summer work at the NYU Digital Humanities Showcase.
   >  - Presentations will be a maximum of 3 minutes
   >  - Presenters share website and social media information for those who wish to follow up
   >  - Presenters individually operate their slides through screen sharing